enzoodev/weather-app/README.md

 3. Configure json-server for API mocking:

-- Put your private IP and desired port in the .env file.
+- Specify your private IP and desired port in the `.env` file.
+- Update the `server` script in `package.json` with your private IP and chosen port.

 4. Start the API server: